 - 1.1 The survey of Prehistoric Funerary and Ritual Sites in North Radnorshire followed the format adopted for similar surveys in the Upper Severn Valley (Gibson 1998 and forthcoming), Denbighshire and East Conwy (Jones 1999) and Flintshire and Wrexham (Jones 2000).
 It was designed as a comprehensive study of Neolithic and Bronze Age sepulchro-ritual monuments in the region and was based on the existing records contained in the regional Sites and Monuments Record (SMR) maintained by CPAT. - 1.2 The survey of these important monuments was undertaken with the following objectives: to undertake an audit of the surviving state of monuments; to assess the present form and condition; to redefine and standardise the site types and site type definitions in the SMR; to assist users and researchers of the SMR; to recommend sites for scheduling.
-Scheduling recommendations and ownership details are contained in a separate report submitted to Cadw: Welsh Historic Monuments, who funded the survey, carried out during the 2000/01 financial year (Project No. 715). - 1.2 The only previous study undertaken for the area as a whole was by the Royal Commission on Ancient and Historical Monuments (1913), although significant studies have also been undertaken by Dunn (1974; 1988) to the east of the Ithon, and Gibson (1999) in the Walton Basin. - 1.3 The number of excavated sites is fairly small, with only 16 recorded excavations, of which 10 might be regarded as antiquarian investigations.
-Only six sites have been excavated since 1960, with more recent excavations including the Hindwell palisaded enclosure (PRN 19376) and two round barrows (PRNs 305 and 307) excavated as part of the Walton Basin Project (Gibson 1999a).
+Scheduling recommendations and ownership details are contained in a separate report submitted to Cadw: Welsh Historic Monuments, who funded the survey, carried out in North Radnorshire during 2000/01 and South Radnorshire during 2001/03 (Project No. 715). - 1.2 The only previous study undertaken for the area as a whole was by the Royal Commission on Ancient and Historical Monuments (1913), although significant studies have also been undertaken by Dunn (1974; 1988) to the east of the River Ithon, and Gibson (1999) in the Walton Basin. - 1.3 The number of excavated sites is fairly small, with only 33 recorded excavations, of which 11 might be regarded as antiquarian investigations.
+Only twelve sites have been excavated since 1960, with more recent excavations including the Hindwell palisaded enclosure (PRN 19376) and two round barrows (PRNs 305 and 307) excavated as part of the Walton Basin Project (Gibson 1999a).
 Numerous sites also appear to have been the subject of less formal antiquarian investigations, but are without any published record.